News and Events

 Welcome to the Analytical Biopharmacy Core

-The Analytical Biopharmacy Core ("the Core") serves the general research community at UW, the Fred Hutchinson Cancer Research Center, and regional biotechnology companies on a cost-per-use basis.
+Established in 2009 with funding from the Washington state Life Sciences Discovery Fund, the Analytical Biopharmacy Core ("the Core") serves the general research community at UW, the Fred Hutchinson Cancer Research Center, and regional biotechnology companies on a cost-per-use basis.
 This resource, which is administered within the Department of Medicinal Chemistry at The University of Washington in Seattle, provides biophysical instrumentation and expertise for the characterization of molecular interactions between biotherapeutic molecules and their receptors, metabolites, delivery vehicles, or any relevant biological components.

 Using the Analytical Biopharmacy Core